roterodamus/armbianm8c/README.md

 | **X**       | 5       | Panel 5 (Soy Sauce Console)    |
 | **A**       | 0       | Original Panel (Stock)  |

+## Notes, tips and GoodToKnows:

+username: r36s
+password: r36s

+you can set buffersize in ~/jackm8c.sh

 ## A very special thanks to: